 - How often, and how much work you need depends on many factors (i.e. how much or how hard bike is ridden, the conditions it’s ridden in, length of time since last tune up, etc.)

 - A little home maintenance and cleaning can help parts last longer.

-- Eventually, parts still wear out, sometimes break.
+- Eventually, parts still wear out, and sometimes break.

 Staying on top of maintenance reduces long term costs of maintaining a bike and your ride stays smooth and reliable.
 Just like a car, your bike requires general maintenance from time to time.
-How much maintenance depends on many factors (how much or how hard you ride, the weather it’s ridden in, length of time since your bike has been ridden, etc.) Parts also wear out over time.
-How quickly depends, again, on various factors.
 Consider these general timetables:

 - Lube chain – every 3-4 rides (You can do this at home!
 Ask us for the best techniques.
 This will extend the life of your chain and keep the chain squeaks at by.)

 - Rinse and clean bike – every 2-3 rides.
 A clean bike is a happy bike!
 And, this will keep the squeaks down and give you a chance to examine the frame and parts.

 - Check Wheels – Check your wheels for any new wobbles when you wash your bike.
 Sometimes spokes break, or nipples loosen up, causing the wheels to come out of true (how straight it is).
 Make sure to gauge this from the rim and not the tire.
 (Because tires are rubber, they will naturally have a small bobble from time to time.)